-Some organizations hesitated to implement RPA to improve their business processes since published RPA research highlights challenges such as high operation costs, resistance from human workers, and data errors provided by software robots.
-The Chi Mei Medical

-Center addressed these challenges.
-It combined cloud computing, QR codes, and a software robot to implement electronic invoicing; therefore, the possible errors produced by software robots were mitigated.
-Building the software robot incurred as few costs as possible; hence, automating the audit of E-invoices using a bot was a reasonable investment.
-Internal auditors at the Chi Mei Medical Center demonstrated excellent human-robot collaboration.
+Some organizations hesitated to implement the RPA to improve their business processes since published RPA researches advise challenges such as high operation costs, resistance of human workers, and data errors provided by software robots.
+The Chi Mei Medical Center broke study these challenges.
+It combined the cloud computing, QR codes, and a software robot to implement the electronic invoicing; therefore, the possible errors produced by software robots were mitigated.
+Building the software robot spent as few costs as possible; hence, automating the audit of E-invoices using a bot was a reasonable investment.
+Internal auditors of the Chi Mei Medical Center showed an excellent human-robot collaboration.
 They welcomed the software bot since it simplified a tedious task.
 From the Chi Mei Medical Center's empirical evidence obtained in implementing electronic invoicing, this study concluded:

 - 1. Successful deployment of a complex software robot requires the integration of other emerging technologies. - 2.
-Mitigating the resistance of human workers to RPA technology depends on their human needs. - Current costs of creating and deploying software robots have been lower than the benefits obtained from using these bots.
+Mitigating the resistance of human workers to the RPA technology depends upon their human needs. - 3.
+Current costs of creating and deploying software robots have been lower than the benefits obtained from using these bots.